Trump disclosure form: Hundreds of millions in income

 The Mar-a-Lago income figure was $7.4 million higher than on his previous financial disclosure filing, in May 2016.

-Trump reported $19.7 million in income through mid-April at his luxury Washington hotel, which has been a center of concerns about conflict of interest because of the possibility that foreign government can curry favor with the president by booking rooms there.
+Trump reported $19.7 million in income through mid-April at his luxury Washington hotel, which has been a center of concerns about conflict of interest because of the possibility that foreign governments can curry favor with the president by booking rooms there.
 The hotel opened in September.

 The president reported up to $7 million in book royalties, including $1 million to $5 million from his book "Great Again: How to Fix Our Crippled America."
 He reported nearly $11 million from the Miss Universe pageant and an $84,000 pension from the Screen Actors Guild.